Privacy Policy

 • To provide you with the information, products and/or services you’ve requested from us.

-• To provide you with the most relevant information and announcements, on both a local and national level.
-This may include research studies which we think may be particularly relevant to you.
+• To provide you with the most relevant information and announcements.
+This may include invitations to take part in research studies which we think may be particularly relevant to you.

-• To send you the kinds of communications you’ve asked to be sent when signing up, e.g. CLAPA News, e-newsletters, etc. You can opt in/out of any kinds of content we send you by following the instructions on the relevant content, or by contacting us directly with your preferences (see ‘Your Rights’ below).
+• To send you the kinds of communications you’ve asked to be sent when signing up, e.g. CLAPA Connect e-newsletters.
+You can opt in or opt out of any kinds of content we send you by following the instructions on the relevant content, by contacting us directly, or by updating your preferences (see ‘Your Rights’ below).

 • To make sure the content on our website and in our emails is presented in the best way for you and your browser or device.

-• To review our services and the content we provide to make sure it’s right for our users.
+• To review our services and the content we provide to make sure it’s right for our community.

 • We may analyse your data as part of a large set to compile information on our community so we can make sure our services are appropriate and accessible to all.
-For example, looking at how many people in our community are of a certain ethnic origin, or how many people clicked on a link in one of our emails.
+For example, looking at how many people in our community have children of a certain age, or how many people clicked on a particular link in one of our emails.

-• We do not currently (and have no future plans to) use paid telephone, street or door-to-door fundraising services.
-We will only ever contact you by post or email for fundraising purposes and you may unsubscribe or change your preferences at any time by contacting us.
+• We do not currently (and have no plans to) use paid telephone, street or door-to-door fundraising services.
+We will only ever contact you by post or email to ask for a donation, and you may unsubscribe or change your preferences at any time by contacting us.

 In Short